timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_ScrollViewer_BringIntoViewOnFocusChange.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/ScrollViewer.cs#L206" title="View the source code">View Source</a>

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
 true to use a behavior that brings focused items into view. false to use a behavior that focused items do not automatically scroll into view.
+The default is true.

+##
-The default is true.BringIntoViewOnFocusChange can either be set explicitly on a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>, or a the attached
+BringIntoViewOnFocusChange can either be set explicitly on a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>, or a the attached

 **C#**
 ``` C#